Dhaval915/HashTool/README.md

 ## ✨ Features

-### 🔹 Generate Hashes
+### 🔹 Generate File Hashes

-Generate cryptographic hashes for any plaintext using:
+Generate cryptographic hashes for any file using:

 - MD5
 - SHA-1